Traveling waves and homogeneous fragmentation

-The first condition holds thanks to Proposition \ref{P:CMJ-conditions} (ii) for all $\beta$ sufficiently close to $p+1$.
-For the second condition, we note that when $f(x)\leq Ce^{\epsilon x}$ we may estimate for all $\beta$ sufficiently close to $p+1$,
+The first condition holds thanks to Proposition \ref {P:CMJ-conditions}(ii) for all $\beta$ sufficiently close to $p+1$.
+For the second condition, we note that when $f(x)\leq Ce^{\epsilon x}$, we may estimate for all $\beta$ sufficiently close to $p+1$,

 which is finite, again thanks to Proposition \ref{P:CMJ-conditions}, providing $|\Phi(p-\epsilon)|<\infty$.
-Note in particular that these conditions also ensure that the right hand side of (\ref{nerman-limit}) is positive but neither zero nor infinity in value.
-The proof of part (i) of the theorem is thus complete as soon as we note that (\ref{nerman-limit}) is the desired limit. \end{proof}
+Note in particular that these conditions also ensure that the right-hand side of (\ref{nerman-limit}) is positive but neither zero nor infinity in value.
+The proof of part (i) of the theorem is thus complete as soon as we note that (\ref{nerman-limit}) is the desired limit. \end{pf}